smartdevicelink/sdl_evolution/proposals/NNNN-Keyboard-Enhancements.md

 1. The HMI should add the support for numeric keypad.
 2. In cases where App sets _"maskInputCharacters"_ as _"USER_CHOICE_INPUT_KEY_MASK"_, HMI Keyboard should provide a button to the user to show/hide characters entered using the keyboard.
-3. In cases, where app sets _"maskInputCharacters"_ as _"ENABLE_INPUT_KEY_MASK"_ or _"DISABLE_INPUT_KEY_MASK"_, HMI keyboard will not provide a button to the user to show/hide characters entered using the keyboard.
+3. In cases where app sets _"maskInputCharacters"_ as _"ENABLE_INPUT_KEY_MASK"_ or _"DISABLE_INPUT_KEY_MASK"_, HMI keyboard will not provide a button to the user to show/hide characters entered using the keyboard.

 ## Android and iOS changes